thesardul/LeetCode_StudyPlans/README.md

-# LeetCode Study Plans Questions Solutions
+# LeetCode Study Plan's all Solutions
 Added all programs from LeetCode study plan